 Deb: Do you have any fashion pet peeves?

 Carelia: Yes!!
 Poorly made shoes that come with an expensive price tag.

 Deb: Finish this sentence.
 I feel most fabulous when …

 Carelia: I feel most fabulous when I’m true to myself.

 Deb: Finish this sentence.
 When I’m 80, I’ll be wearing…

-Carelia: I’ll be wearing a one-piece swimming suit, while laying down on a Bay Island on a Honduran beach, smoking a cigar, drinking a Margarita and watching the young crowd having fun.
+Carelia: I’ll be wearing a one-piece swimming suit, while laying down on a Bay Island on a Honduran beach, smoking a cigar, drinking a Margarita, and watching the young crowd having fun.

 Deb: You’re funny!
 That sounds great.
 Thank you so much Carelia for your fabulous style insights.
 Ladies, be sure to visit Carelia’s inspiring blog and say hello.
-Just click on over to My Small Wardrobe.
+Just click on My Small Wardrobe.